Lorentzian area measures and the Christoffel problem: Background on convex sets

 \subsection{Gauss map}

-Let $K$ be a F-convex set.
+Let $K$ be an F-convex set.
 The inward unit normal of a space-like support plane is identified with an element of $\H^d$.
-The \emph{Gauss map} $G_K$ of $K$, from $\partial K$ to $\H^d$, associates to each point on $\partial K$ the inward unit normals of all the space-like support planes at this point.
-(The Gauss map is not a well-defined map, so we consider it as a set-valued map).
+The \emph{Gauss map} $G_K$ of $K$ is a set-valued map from $\partial K$ to $\H^d$.
+It associates to each point on $\partial K$ the inward unit normals of all the space-like support planes at this point.
 The Gauss map is defined only on $\partial_s K$.
-By definition, the Gauss map of a F-convex set is surjective.
+By the definition and Lemma~\ref{lem:existence point boundary}, F-convex sets are exactly the future convex sets with $G_K(\partial_sK)=\H^d$.

-\begin{example} {\rm The Gauss map of $B_t$ is $x\mapsto x/t$.
+\begin{example} {\rm The Gauss map of $K(\H_t)$ is $x\mapsto x/t$.
 The Gauss map of $\C(p)$ is defined only at the apex $p$ of the cone.
 It maps $p$ onto the whole $\H^d$. } \end{example}